skip to content

 CONS

-• Heavy: Due to their support and cushioning, stability running shoes are heavier than neutral or minimalist shoes.
+• Heavy: Due to their support and cushioning, stability running shoes do carry extra weight and are heavier than neutral or minimalist shoes.

 • Less flexibility: They may restrict foot movement because of their added support and structure.